Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 weapons

-Georgia has no drone-specific weapons statute, but attaching a firearm or explosive device to a drone implicates aggravated assault, reckless conduct, and weapons provisions in Title 16, Chapter 11.
-Federal law (18 U.S.C. § 32) also criminalizes weaponizing civil aircraft, and FAA clarifies drones are aircraft for that purpose.
+Georgia has no drone-specific weapons statute, but attaching a firearm or explosive device to an unmanned aircraft implicates existing criminal statutes including aggravated assault, reckless conduct, and general weapons provisions in Title 16, Chapter 11.
+Federal law (18 U.S.C. § 32) also criminalizes weaponizing civil aircraft, and the FAA has clarified that drones are aircraft for that purpose.

 View source